ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

    npm start
    ```
    {: codeblock}
 3. Log in to {{site.data.keyword.cloud_notm}} and target your CFEE instance.
 An interactive prompt will help you select your new CFEE instance.
-Since only one CFEE organization and space exist, these will be the defaulted target.
+Since only one organization and space exist in the CFEE instance, these will be the defaulted target.
 You can run `ibmcloud target -o tutorial -s dev` if you've added more than one org or space.
    ```sh
    ibmcloud login
    ibmcloud target --cf